tcool86/PrototypeGame/README.md

 # PrototypeGame

 A small prototype of a game for MacOSX.
-I built this prototype mostly during some PTO to help practice Swift and learn Apple's SpriteKit.
+I built this prototype mostly during a vacation to help practice Swift and learn Apple's SpriteKit.

 ## Concept